-Car accidents are some of the most common, and most injurious, accidents.
+Car accidents are some of the most common, and most injury causing accidents.
 Even something as simple as a fender bender can lead to slipped discs and whiplash injuries.
 Back and neck injuries can stay with a victim for years after an accident or show up months after a car crash occurred.

 Common Causes of Car Accidents in Queens

 Car accidents can be the results of many different factors, from human error to hazardous roadway conditions.
 While not every car accident is due to negligence, many are.
 According to the most recent crash statistics, driver distraction/inattention caused 48,774 car accidents in New York in 2014.
 These crashes resulted in 100 fatalities and more than 24,000 injuries.
 Cell phones contributed to nearly 650 of these accidents.

 As the number of mobile devices continues to rise, so does the number of car accidents.
 The stop-and-go traffic in Queens presents a prime opportunity for drivers to take out their phones – texting, emailing, and scrolling through social media.
 Often, drivers don’t put their devices down when traffic starts, leading to terrible pedestrian accidents and bicycle accidents and rear-end collisions.
 Other common causes of accidents include unsafe and negligent driving, improperly trained mass transit drivers, vehicular factors such as parts failure, and environmental factors.

 The data above is current as of January 26, 2017 from NYC Open Data.
 According to the chart, distracted driving is the second most common reason for car accidents in New York, just behind speeding.
 More car accidents are happening each year due to drivers on their call phones than from drivers under the influence of drugs or alcohol.